dotnet/EntityFramework.Docs/entity-framework/core/performance/efficient-querying.md

 * When a retrying execution strategy is in place.
 This is done to make sure the same results are returned if the query is retried later.
 * When [split query](xref:core/querying/single-split-queries) is used, the resultsets of all but the last query are buffered - unless MARS (Multiple Active Result Sets) is enabled on SQL Server.
 This is because it is usually impossible to have multiple query resultsets active at the same time.

 Note that this internal buffering occurs in addition to any buffering you cause via LINQ operators.
-For example, if you use <xref:System.Linq.Enumerable.ToList%2A> on a query and a retrying execution strategy is in place, the resultset is loaded into memory *twice*: once internally by EF, and once by <xref:System.Linq.Enumerable.ToList%2A>.
+For example, if you use <xref:System.Linq.Enumerable.ToList*> on a query and a retrying execution strategy is in place, the resultset is loaded into memory *twice*: once internally by EF, and once by <xref:System.Linq.Enumerable.ToList*>.

 ## Tracking, no-tracking and identity resolution

 It's recommended to read [the dedicated page on tracking and no-tracking](xref:core/querying/tracking) before continuing with this section.

-EF tracks entity instances by default, so that changes on them are detected and persisted when <xref:Microsoft.EntityFrameworkCore.DbContext.SaveChanges%2A> is called.
+EF tracks entity instances by default, so that changes on them are detected and persisted when <xref:Microsoft.EntityFrameworkCore.DbContext.SaveChanges*> is called.
 Another effect of tracking queries is that EF detects if an instance has already been loaded for your data, and will automatically return that tracked instance rather than returning a new one; this is called *identity resolution*.
 From a performance perspective, change tracking means the following:

 * EF internally maintains a dictionary of tracked instances.
 When new data is loaded, EF checks the dictionary to see if an instance is already tracked for that entity's key (identity resolution).
 The dictionary maintenance and lookups take up some time when loading the query's results.
 * Before handing a loaded instance to the application, EF *snapshots* that instance and keeps the snapshot internally.
-When <xref:Microsoft.EntityFrameworkCore.DbContext.SaveChanges%2A> is called, the application's instance is compared with the snapshot to discover the changes to be persisted.
+When <xref:Microsoft.EntityFrameworkCore.DbContext.SaveChanges*> is called, the application's instance is compared with the snapshot to discover the changes to be persisted.
 The snapshot takes up more memory, and the snapshotting process itself takes time; it's sometimes possible to specify different, possibly more efficient snapshotting behavior via [value comparers](xref:core/modeling/value-comparers), or to use change-tracking proxies to bypass the snapshotting process altogether (though that comes with its own set of disadvantages).

 In read-only scenarios where changes aren't saved back to the database, the above overheads can be avoided by using [no-tracking queries](xref:core/querying/tracking#no-tracking-queries).
 However, since no-tracking queries do not perform identity resolution, a database row which is referenced by multiple other loaded rows will be materialized as different instances.